TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CheatSheets/Git.rst

 .. _cheat-sheet-git:

 ====================================
-git cheat sheet for Core development
+Git Cheat Sheet for Core Development
 ====================================

 This is a short list of commands.
 If you are not familiar with the